 David Lynch and Mark Frost’s 18 part series for Showtime, Twin Peaks: The Return, has drawn a lot of attention from critics and scholars since its release in 2017 and, following an enthusiastic recounting of Episode 8 from my colleague and long time collaborator Rupert Loydell, we started developing a paper on the show.
-Our focus is on how sound and music is used in the series, particularly in that spectacular eight episode.
-We’re working on a book chapter, to be delivered in February 18, and have had papers accepted at the CNA Conference in March – Exploring Expressive Uses of Sound in Media – and the Music and Moving Image conference in May.
+Our focus was on how sound and music is used in the series, particularly in the spectacular eighth episode.

 Rupert and I have worked together on two journal articles and a book chapter since 2015, making use of the Oblique Strategies to write sections independently and then bringing these together for the final paper.